Connor Wong Player Props: Red Sox vs. Brewers

-The Boston Red Sox, including Connor Wong (hitting .200 in his past 10 games, with two doubles, two walks and two RBI), battle starter Wade Miley and the Milwaukee Brewers at American Family Field, Saturday at 7:10 PM ET.
+After batting .211 with two doubles, two walks and two RBI in his past 10 games, Connor Wong and the Boston Red Sox take on the Milwaukee Brewers (who will start Corbin Burnes) at 2:10 PM ET on Sunday.

-In his previous game he had a hitless performance (0-for-1) against the Brewers.
+In his previous game he had a hitless performance (0-for-2) against the Brewers.

 Connor Wong Game Info & Props vs. the Brewers